UFC 189: Mendes vs McGregor: Predictions & Analysis

 A few statistical edges stand out.
 Thatch throws significantly more leather — a 0.9 sig. strike per minute gap.
 Thatch is far more active with takedowns, averaging 0.5 more per 15 minutes.
 Thatch has tighter striking defense, making opponents miss more often.

-**The Pick: Gunnar Nelson over Brandon Thatch.** The model gives Nelson a slight nod at 62% — this could easily go either way.
-Notably, the betting market has Nelson at 38% implied while our model sees 62% — a 24-point disagreement that could signal value.
+The Pick: Gunnar Nelson over Brandon Thatch.
+We're leaning Nelson here at 66%, a solid but not overwhelming edge.
+Notably, the betting market has Nelson at 38% implied while our model sees 66% — a 28-point disagreement that could signal value.

 Thomas Almeida